csiro-coasts/EMS/README.md

 ```

 ### Building
-To get started, type the following commands on a Linux command line to build SHOC:
+To get started, type the following on a Linux command line:

 ```
 conf/configure
 make
+# This will build all libraries and modules including SHOC & COMPAS
-# The SHOC executable will be model/hd/shoc
+# SHOC will be available in model/hd, to check version info type:
-# Type the following to get version information
 model/hd/shoc -v
+# COMPAS will be available in model/hd-us, to check version info type:
+model/hd-us/compas -v
 ```
 See [this page](conf/README.md) for full explaination of the build procedure